KendiLorna/Marketing-and-product-performance-analysis/README.md

 3. What is the relationship between budget and return on investment(ROI)?
 4. Is the conversion rate influenced by subscription tier or length of subscription?
 5. Do the campaign keywords influence sales and how does the Cost Per Action vary by keyword?
-6. Do discount levels influence purchase behavior?
+6. How do discount levels influence purchase behavior?
 7. What is the relationship between discount levels and the rating of products?
 8. Does the customer subscription tier influence campaign success(revenue generated)?